adamsalter/sitemap_generator/README.md

 ### Supported Options to `add`

+For other options be sure to check out the **Sitemap Extensions** section below.

 * `changefreq` - Default: `'weekly'` (String).

   Indicates how often the content of the page changes.
 One of `'always'`, `'hourly'`, `'daily'`, `'weekly'`, `'monthly'`, `'yearly'` or `'never'`.
 Example: